hituro/hituro-makes-macros/date-macro/README.md

 ## Basic Concepts

 The Datesystem macros create and access a DATESYSTEM object, which lives in `setup.datesystems`.
-A datesystem contains the definitions of a system of date and time — months, weeks, day names, leap years, seasons, etc. Dates and times are represented by the number of seconds that have passed since the start of your calender (i.e. day 1 of month 1 of year 1).
+A datesystem contains the definitions of a system of date and time — months, weeks, day names, leap years, seasons, etc. Dates and times are represented by the number of seconds that have passed since the start of your calendar (i.e. day 1 of month 1 of year 1).
 When you create a new Datesystem, its BASE_TIME (by default, `setup.datesystem.default.BASE_TIME`) represents the date and time at the start of the game, while a story variable (by default, `$time`) holds the time that has passed in the game since it began.

 ### Time Format